ActivisionGameScience/ags_conda_recipes/README.rst

 tarball to your behind-the-firewall conda repository as before (don't forget to run ``conda index``).

-Like before, you should read both the ``conda`` recipe and the ``cmake`` scripts to understand how this build and dependency management works.
+Like before, you should read both the ``conda`` recipe and the ``cmake`` scripts to understand how this build and dependency management worked.

 Project 3: a python wrapper around our C++ library